AronasGITHUB/edi/README.md

 ## edi
 ![edi logo](https://github.com/AronasGITHUB/edi/blob/main/screenshots/edi.png)

 edi is a text editor made completely in Bash, and designed to improve upon the original `ed` text editor, 54 years later. edi stands for ED Improved.
+We are currently at Edi 1.1!

 ## Features
 - **Fast and Lightweight**: Edi is made entirely from bash, so its lightweight and easy